 22) San Francisco, California

 San Francisco is one of the most beautiful cities in the world.
-Its rowhomes, cable cars, and steep streets also provide a very distinctive vacation destination.
+Its rowhomes, cable cars, and steep streets also provide a distinctive vacation destination.
 To experience some startling hairpin turns, visit Lombard Street.

 The Golden Gate Bridge, San Francisco Bay, and the Maritime National Park are some of the city’s most awe-inspiring and famous landmarks.
 Downtown, check out Union Square and Ghirardelli Square for their grand architecture.